d12frosted/elpa-mirror/gnu/xref-readme.txt

 The last three methods operate with "xref" and "location" values.

-One would usually call `make-xref' and `xref-make-file-location', `xref-make-buffer-location' or `xref-make-bogus-location' to create them.
+One would usually call `xref-make' and `xref-make-file-location', `xref-make-buffer-location' or `xref-make-bogus-location' to create them.
 More generally, a location must be an instance of a type for which methods `xref-location-group' and `xref-location-marker' are